Filters

 In an ideal high pass filter:

-- Frequencies above
+- Frequencies above pass with no attenuation

-are completely blocked - The transition is instantaneous at
+- The transition is instantaneous at

 High pass filters are used to block DC components, reduce low-frequency noise, and in audio applications to isolate higher frequencies.